 10. What can you do to soothe each other?

 11. What signals can you develop for when either of you feels flooded?

 13. What can you do during these breaks to calm down?

 14. How do you make sure that you get back to the problem later on?

 15. How could you conclude a discussion of a currently unresolved issue with a sense of reaching a temporary solution?
 What would this take from you?
 What would it take from your partner?

 Though neither of you want to escalate the argument or to hurt the other, flooding overrides any attempt at rational thought or balanced thinking.
 You both lose control.
 So try this:

 Be attentive.
-When one of you begin to notice signs of flooding – when you can feel your blood pressure rising or your heart rate increasing – or start to notice your partner becoming seriously upset, stop.
+When one of you notices signs of flooding (blood pressure rising or your heart rate increasing) or start to notice your partner becoming seriously upset, stop.
 Remember the exercise.
 Remember to breathe.
 What can you do to handle things differently this time?
 How can you prevent the takeover of flooding?